Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

 In the end, bundling is the process of processing and combining files into a single file, often called bundle.js.
-This bundle.js is your "compiled" application.
+This bundle.js is your "compiled" application and the code you will publish to the world!

 <!-- > -->